koyeb/koyeb-cli/docs/reference.md

 ### Options

 ```
+      --app app-name/database-name   Database application.
+If the application does not exist, it will be created.
+Can also be provided in the database name with the format app-name/database-name
   -h, --help                         help for get
 ```

 ### Options inherited from parent commands